timofeymukha/libWallModelledLES/README.md

 If you want to build the source code documentation with doxygen, got into the docs folder and run "doxygen config".
-This will create an html folder that can be reat using a browser.
+This will create an html folder that can be read using a browser.

 ## Documentation ##